Misa Amane

 Misa Amane (弥 海砂, Amane Misa) is a fictional character in the manga series Death Note, created by Tsugumi Ohba and Takeshi Obata.
 Known as the famous model Misa Misa (ミサミサ), she seeks out Kira (Light Yagami) as she supports his cause to "cleanse the world of evil".
 Using her own Death Note, a notebook that allows its owner to kill anyone simply by knowing their name and face that she received from the Shinigami Rem, Misa does everything she can to aid Light.
 This includes shortening her own remaining lifespan by half, twice, in order to receive the eyes of a Shinigami, giving her the ability to learn a person's name just from looking at their face.

 Although Misa fills the traditional role of the love interest, her relationship with Light is one-sided as he uses her simply for his own gains.
 In the anime adaptation, Misa is voiced by Aya Hirano in Japanese and by Shannon Chan-Kent in the English version.
-In the live-action adaptations, she is portrayed by Erika Toda in the films, by Fuka Yuduki and Sakura Kiryu in the musical, and by Hinako Sano in the television drama.
+In the live-action adaptations, she is portrayed by Erika Toda in the films, by Fuka Yuduki (唯月ふうか) and Sakura Kiryu (吉柳咲良) in the musical, and by Hinako Sano in the television drama.